-The overall objective of the Michaelmas projects is for students to investigate and help solving primarily technical/industrial problems.
+The overall objective of the Michaelmas projects is for students to investigate and help solving primarily technical/ industrial problems, which are often process mapping and optimisation problems.

-During the induction project the focus should be on investigating and systematically assessing (diagnosing) a problem, typically related to a certain (part of a) manufacturing process.
-The second project should be dedicated more to developing and recommending solutions to problems associated with certain manufacturing related processes.
+During the induction project the focus typically is on investigating and systematically mapping a process in order to identify (diagnose) problems, typically related to a certain (part of a) manufacturing process.
+The two-week project is typically dedicated more to developing and recommending solutions to problems associated with certain manufacturing related processes.